offroadlabs/BunCLI-Kit/README.md

   async execute(): Promise<void> {
     const factory = AiModelFactory.getInstance();
     const model = factory.createOllamaModel('mistral');
-    const jsonFormatter = new JsonFormatter();

     try {
-      // Example with JSON formatting
+      // Example with simple schema
-      const response = await model.generate<WeatherData>(
+      const response = await model.generate(
-        'Give me the weather in Paris in JSON format with the fields temperature (number), conditions (string) and location (string)', {
+        'Give me the weather in Paris.
+For temperature, write 9 for 9°C, 10 for 10°C, etc.', {
           temperature: 0.7,
-          systemPrompt: 'You are an assistant that only responds in valid JSON.',
+          systemPrompt: 'You are a weather reporter.
+Write in Spanish.',
-          formatter: jsonFormatter.create(WeatherDataSchema),
+          schema: WeatherDataSchema,
         }
       );